Monitor-Break/Additions/README.md

 ### Time Management
 Control of time-scale but with added priority control.
 Essentially a time-scale is passed with a given priority, alongside an object for identification so it can be removed later.
 The time-scale is automatically reset to the default when a scene loads.

 *(When the full-screen console is opened it will set the time-scale to zero automatically.
-This is **not** done using this system and so will overwrite the current time scale and set it back to 1.0f when the window is closed)*
+This uses this system and has a priority of 100, currently if you load a scene using a console command the time-scale will reset and not be zero even if the full-screen console is open.)*

 ### ComponentContainer
 Implementaion of nested classes.
 Essentially allows a bunch of small components to be bundled into one file.
 To implement, inherit on container class like you would with a monobehaviour.